IMC-Net: A Lightweight Content-Conditioned Encoder with Multi-Pass Processing for Image Classification: Related Work

-A number of comprehensive surveys have recently reviewed the rapid evolution of vision transformers (ViTs) and their extensions~\cite{khan2022visiontransformer,han2023visualtransformer}.
-These works systematically categorize visual transformer architectures, analyze self-attention variants, hybrid structures, and summarize applications in classification, detection, and generative modeling.
-They also discuss open challenges in efficiency, scalability, and deployment, highlighting the need for further research in resource-constrained and adaptive computation settings.
+Recent surveys have summarized the rapid progress of encoder-based vision models and their extensions~\cite{khan2022visiontransformer,han2023visualtransformer}.
+These works categorize architectural variants, analyze attention-like operators and hybrid designs, and review applications in classification, detection, and generative modeling.
+They also discuss open challenges in efficiency, scalability, and deployment, emphasizing the importance of resource-awareness under practical constraints.